danielWatson3141/PortableAndroidTest/Mac/README.txt

 I recommend using CPU Load(Normalized), GPU Load, Memory Usage, and Screen State

 Screen state is to help with processing (more on that later).
 The others are relevant performance datapoints.

 Be sure to save your preferences by hitting general>Save Preferences.
 Remember what you name this file (or save it to a variable in your console)

 Now, we need to find out where trepn has made itself at home on our Android device.
- Open your phone's file browser and locate the .../trepn directory.
+ Open your phone's file browser (you may need to download and install one like "file manager") and locate the .../trepn directory.
  On my phone, this is /Internal storage/trepn.
- Save this path to a variable:
+ Save this path to a variable in your terminal: trepnPath="/Internal storage/trepn"
- trepnPath = "/Internal storage/trepn"

 Sending Commands to the phone

+Plug the phone into your computer

+A popup should come up asking you if you want to enable MTP, press yes and, if available, check the box that says "always allow from this computer".

 Commands can be sent to the phone over the adb(Android Debugging Bridge).